mjordan/lockssdm/contentdm/README.txt

 .html files produced by the script to your LOCKSSdm plugin directory using same steps you used to upload index.php, aus.php, and the othe files, as described in step 6 in the section 'Installing the LOCKSSdm plugin' above.
+Also, make sure you click on the 'publish' button after uploading the files.

 Testing the plugin